 Wageningen researchers are studying what exactly corals need and how to protect the ones we have and even restore the ones we are losing.
 Restoration can be done by ‘planting’ live coral polyps, either on dead coral skeletons or on manmade structures.
 ‘We are looking for the ideal combination of factors to make cultivation as effective as possible,’ says Erik Meesters of Wageningen Marine Research in Den Helder.
 While in the wild you can have very little influence on these factors, what you can do is assess in advance whether a cultivation or restoration project in a given area will have a chance.

 Meesters is working hard to find out why some colonies are more resistant than others.
-‘I’m working with Lisa Becking from Animal Ecology, and we are looking at what genes are at work here,’ he explains.
+‘I’m working with Lisa Becking from Marine Animal Ecology, and we are looking at what genes are at work here,’ he explains.
 That will point us to the populations we need to look at more closely for cultivation.
 This is what we call “assisted evolution”.’
 He’s also researching the impact of local lobster fisheries on the coral reefs at the Saba Bank, a nature reserve larger than the entire Wadden Sea.
 ‘If we find evidence of overfishing, then we can take action.’

 Meesters and his fellow researchers are coordinating a three-year EU project that started last summer: RESCQ (Restoration of Ecosystem Services and Coral Reef Quality).
 The goal is to restore relatively large areas of the reef with corals cultivated on site in test fields.
 ‘We’re looking at a lot of different aspects,’ says Meesters.
 ‘What are the circumstances you should be cultivating in to give them the greatest chances of surviving in the wild?
 What is the optimum size of the coral branches you put out there?
 And how can you make sure that they reproduce sexually as much as possible, to maximise the genetic diversity?’

 Another important goal of RESCQ is transferring knowledge to allow local people to take over the work.
 Ultimately, the project is intended to support itself by creating healthier coral reefs, which will generate income from tourism and sustainable fisheries.